-You’ll want your kids’ first gardening experiences to be positive as their enthusiasm for future gardening endeavors will likely depend on how rewarding and enjoyable their first adventures are.
+You’ll want your kids’ first gardening experiences to be positive because their enthusiasm for future gardening endeavors will likely depend on how rewarding and enjoyable their first adventures actually are.
 To make this easier, I’ve made a list of some fun and easy garden plants for kids and beginners to grow.

 Pea plants will easily grow from seed and quickly offer heaps of sweet green peas to eat.
 Keep them out of the direct hot sun and provide them with some sort of climbing support.
 Kids will love to pick the fat green pods and eat the peas right there in the garden.